robschmidtinfo/RobJS/README.md

 For *bigger projects* (where performance starts to play a role), RobJS-Unfolded is recommended to give you all the freedom you need to make your app blazing fast.

 ## Usage
-1. Download this RobJS from this repository and place the file RobJS.js somewhere in your project folder.
+1. Download this repository and place the file RobJS.js somewhere in your project folder.

 2. Start with a usual HTML-file where you define a div-Tag with an id of your choice.
 Add a script-tag pointing to a JavaScript-file in your project folder.
 Name it as you like.